NLog/NLog.MailKit/README.md

 Use the target "mail"
 and config options can be found here: https://github.com/NLog/NLog/wiki/Mail-Target

-Use `skipCertificateValidation="true"` for prevent `AuthenticationException` if your remote certificate for smtpServer is invalid
+Use `skipCertificateValidation="true"` for prevent `AuthenticationException` if your remote certificate for smtpServer is invalid - not recommend!

 Currently not implemented: